anandthakker/anandthakker.github.io/contents/about/skills.md

 - I can think about architecture, design data structures, and analyze algorithms.
 - I'm flexible about different approaches to writing code and building software.
-- I play well with others.
+- I work and play well with others.

-If you agree that the list above is way more important than the list below, then let's talk &hearts;.
+If you agree that the list above is way more important than the list below, then let's talk.